Decoherence of a tunable capacitively shunted flux qubit: Introduction

+Commercial annealers use one of the earliest variants of flux qubit, the rf-SQUID qubit~\cite{leggett_1987_dynamicsdissipativetwostate,friedman_2000_quantumsuperpositiondistinct}.
+The coherence time of these qubits are limited to about $15$ nanoseconds~\cite{ozfidan_2020_demonstrationnonstoquastichamiltonian}, due to a number of reasons, including requirements to simplify control calibration and to allow large coupling strength for annealing applications~\cite{harrisExperimentalDemonstrationRobust2010}.
+Combined with the low control bandwidth of commercial annealers, this limits the capability for detailed coherence studies.
+Recently the CSFQ has gained prominence as a suitable candidate that features improved coherence time while having strong enough coupling strength required for annealing~\cite{yan_2016_fluxqubitrevisited,weber_2017_coherentcoupledqubits,novikovExploringMoreCoherentQuantum2018,groverFastLifetimePreservingReadout2020a,khezriAnnealpathCorrectionFlux2021,khezri_2022_customizedquantumannealing}.
+However, previous studies of coherence in CSFQ use designs without the full flux tunability and controllability required for annealing~\cite{yan_2016_fluxqubitrevisited, weber_2017_coherentcoupledqubits,chang_2023_tunablesuperconductingflux}, thus do not expose the qubits to all the sources of noise possible in a realistic quantum annealing device.

 In this work, we study the coherence of a single tunable capacitively-shunted flux qubit (CSFQ), designed to be incorporated into a large-scale annealer.
-The CSFQ is a variant of the persistent-current qubit, and features higher coherence when compared to the rf-SQUID flux qubit used in D-Wave devices, by combining high-quality capacitive shunts and reduced influence of flux noise due to the lower persistent current~\cite{yan_2016_fluxqubitrevisited}.
+Whereas devices in previous studies consisted of a single patterned layer, our device utilizes a two-layer fabcrication process with the qubit chip on one layer and the readout and control circuitry (further discussed in the "The CSFQ Device" subsection of Results and Discussion).
 We measure the coherence times of the CSFQ for a wide range of flux biases, and model the results with a comprehensive list of noise sources.
 Although the measured coherence times only apply in the weak-coupling limits, the inferred noise power provides a solid basis for future coherence studies in more complex settings.
 We found that relaxation is dominated by $1/f$ flux noise up to about $\sim3~\text{GHz}$, with additional contributions from bias line thermal noise and possibly two-level system (TLS) defects~\cite{mullerUnderstandingTwolevelsystemsAmorphous2019}, while dephasing is dominated by intrinsic flux noise.
-Additionally we note that electronics required for high bandwidth control introduces challenges related to dephasing.
-Our results are immediately relevant to upcoming experiments that explore coherent QA based on CSFQs, and could inform the design of other variants of flux qubits, such as the fluxonium.
+Additionally, we note that electronics required for high bandwidth control introduces challenges related to dephasing~\cite{ithier_2005_decoherencesuperconductingquantum}.
+Our results are immediately relevant to upcoming experiments that explore coherent QA based on CSFQs, and could inform the design of other variants of flux qubits, such as fluxonium.